SugamKuber/Dati/README.md

 # Dati

--MERN stack
-A Full Stack app to display the data from mongoDB on the React page
+A MERN Stack webapp to display the data from mongoDB on the React page

 I didnt get a goodname soo yeh take Dati as it fetches data, hehe